derInformatiker/AIcrowd-AIBlitz7-Solution/challenge3/README.md

 3. Change the path of the saved model in the evaluation cell.
 The line is marked with a comment.

 The leaderbord score may have a deviation of around 0.001.
 This is caused by different cuda settings.

+For that reason i have uploaded my weights for my best score on Google Drive.